ecezalp/ecezalp-io/src/main/resources/blogEntries/markdown/blockOnMac.md

 # Host Database
 #
 # localhost is used to configure the loopback interface
-# when the system is booting.
+# when the system is boot
+ing.
 Do not change this entry.
 ##
 127.0.0.1       localhost
 # block facebook